tech-ticks/DreamNexus/README.md

 ## Licensing

-DreamNexus (in the `SkyEditor.UI` directory) is based on [SkyTemple](https://github.com/SkyTemple/skytemple) and licensed under GPLv3.
+The DreamNexus UI (in the `SkyEditor.UI` directory) is based on [SkyTemple](https://github.com/SkyTemple/skytemple) and licensed under GPLv3.
 All other all components including the core library and CLI are licensed under the MIT license.
 Texture format converters are sourced from https://github.com/mafaca/UtinyRipper.